 20. Once a week I get to work for a dear friend and just recently that dear friend was made a knight by the country of Lithuania.
 I'm looking at you, Ruta Sepetys.

-21. My husband and friends have taken the time to specifically say, "Court, I'm proud of you."
+21. My friends have taken the time to specifically say, "Court, I'm proud of you."

 22. My friend and her two boys made me a Quartz Tree (Court's Tree).

 Okay, I could go on and on.
 So many good things have happened.
 And yet for me, in the moment, it felt like I was having a stressful couple of months.
 I wasn't.
 Or I was, but not nearly as much as I thought.
 You know, there's an Andrew Peterson quote I go back to all the time.
 "All of the death that ever was, if you set it next to life - Well, I believe it would barely fill a cup."